piotrmurach/tty-file/README.md

 ### 2.12. append_to_file

-Appends text to a file.
+Appends text to a file and returns `true` when performed successfully, `false` otherwise.
 You can provide the text as a second argument:

 ```ruby
 TTY::File.append_to_file('Gemfile', "gem 'tty'")